borti4938/n64rgb_project_misc/N64RGB2MoutFilter/README.md

 #### SJ2

 flex assembly setup (see [BOM sheet](./doc/N64RGB2MoutFilter_BOM.xlsx))
- - close all three jumper if you do not use the filter assembly
+ - close all three jumpers if you do not use the filter assembly

 #### SJ3